 All Levels Flow is a Vinyasa class for the yogi who knows how to modify poses or to “amp” it up to suit his individual practice.
 Beginners and advanced practitioners alike will enjoy creative flowing sequences to bring awareness to the breath, as well as longer holds to build heat and stamina in the body.
 Use of props is strongly encouraged to help you support your body and deepen your practice each time you come to the mat.

 Partner Yoga: A playful practice for friends and lovers who enjoy supporting each other in stretches, balances, and inversions.
 Expect an eclectic mix of hip openers, twists, supportive balances, and spontaneous fun!
 All levels welcome!

 Meditation: This is an unguided time for sitting and breathing.
 Free to all attending class.
 Suggested $5 donation for those who would like to drop in to meditation time but not stay for asana class.

 Tai Chi is a system of movements, focus, and breath that calms the mind, energizes the body and creates physical and mental wellness.
 It may be slow as in Qi Gung (standing in one position) or slow set ( a series of 108 movements), or it may be aerobic as in fast set.
 It may incorporate extensions of self as in weapons that include knife, sword, sticks, and fan.
 Tai chi is not goal oriented, and there is always one more time.
 The emphasis is on the present moment and the body’s capacity to transform to an expanded awareness and a strong, balanced, connected being.

 Kids Yoga: A playful practice for younger yogis and yoginis who enjoy stretching, balancing, chanting, yoga games, and more!
 4 week sessions at local elementary schools or for private groups available.
-After school sessions begin again in Fall of 2012.
 Call for private kids classes–great for a birthday party, family activity, or a rainy day!